Robotsix-UAV/robotsix_px4_simulation/README.md

   - Ensure stability at different simulation speeds
 - Fix compatibility issues for v1.14.x
   - Fix compatibility issues with Ubuntu 24.04
-  - Fix compatibility issues with Gazebo Harmonic
+  - Fix compatibility issues with Gazebo Harmonic (issue opened here: https://github.com/PX4/PX4-Autopilot/issues/24931)
 - Docker option to verbose the subprocess output
 - Check of existing PX4 parameter numbers to avoid conflicts
 - Add the keyword WORLD in the model directory to allow spawning models from the .sdf world file instead of